lukaskreibig/WordFrequencyExplorer/README.md

 ## Technologies Used

 - React for the frontend
-- Microservice Backend using Node.js with Express and Redis for memory management
+- Microservice backend using Node.js with Express and Redis for memory management
 - WebSocket for real-time communication between the frontend and backend
 - Docker Compose for running the application in a local development environment